 While some of these approaches will require you to be creative and expand your comfort zone, going the extra mile can be well worth it.
 After all, the goal is to find quality musicians who are compatible with your musical style, personality, and work ethic – and who share similar short and long-term goals of the band.

-1. Advertise locally
+1. Advertise for band members locally

 2. Contact recording studios and rehearsal spaces